Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Relation of coherent structures to the inverse cascade process

-Although the qualitative behavior of all the definitions are quite similar, the Okubo-Weiss criterion in figure \ref{fig:comparison_decomposed_smooth_sharp_scale_energy_flux_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_run2_2} (a), and the forward/backward FTLE in figures \ref{fig:comparison_decomposed_smooth_sharp_scale_energy_flux_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_run2_2} (c) and (d) possess higher quantitative similarity in contrast to the vorticity magnitude.
-There, the coherent flux $Z_{c,c,c}^E(k)$ is slighty higher for all scales as shown in figure \ref{fig:comparison_decomposed_smooth_sharp_scale_energy_flux_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_run2_2} (b).
-This is because the vorticity magnitude favorably extracts higher-valued vorticity regions compared to the other detection schemes, which are attributed to larger-sized structures according to the coherent spectrum $E_c(k)$ in figure \ref{fig:number_density_vorticity_threshold_fwdFTLE_bwdFTLE_okuboweiss_varying_area_occupation_run2} (f).
+The cross-scale energy flux is decomposed into its coherent, residual, and mixed contributions, for the spectral cross-scale fluxes $Z_{c,c,c}^E(k)$, $Z_{r,r,r}^E(k)$, $Z_{cr}^E(k)$ (equation \eqref{eq:decomposed_spectral_scale_flux}) and the spatially averaged cross-scale flux distributions in configuration space $\langle \overline{Z}_c(\boldsymbol{x}) \rangle$, $\langle \overline{Z}_r(\boldsymbol{x}) \rangle$, $\langle \overline{Z}_{cr}(\boldsymbol{x}) \rangle$ (equation \eqref{eq:decomposed_spatial_scale_flux}), respectively.
+Both cross-scale flux measurements are shown in figure \ref{fig:comparison_decomposed_smooth_sharp_scale_energy_flux_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_run2_4}, because the $Z^E(k)$ representation is usually favored for quantifying the existence of turbulent cascade activity, whereas the $\overline{Z}(\boldsymbol{x})$ representation is commonly used to reveal the spatial structure of the flux.
+We observe that the fluxes of all coherence definitions are qualitatively similar, although the OW criterion in figure \ref{fig:comparison_decomposed_smooth_sharp_scale_energy_flux_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_run2_4} (b), and the f-/b-FTLE in figures \ref{fig:comparison_decomposed_smooth_sharp_scale_energy_flux_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_run2_4} (c) and (d), respectively, possess higher quantitative similarity in contrast to the VM scheme.
+For the latter, the coherent flux $Z_{c,c,c}^E(k)$ is slightly higher for all scales as shown in figure \ref{fig:comparison_decomposed_smooth_sharp_scale_energy_flux_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_run2_4} (a) which shows the limits of the applied simple gauge criterion.
+This is because the VM favourably extracts higher-valued vorticity regions compared to the other detection schemes, which are attributed to larger-sized structures according to the coherent spectrum $E_c(k)$ in figure \ref{fig:number_density_vorticity_threshold_fwdFTLE_bwdFTLE_okuboweiss_varying_area_occupation_run2_3} (c).
 Therefore, the highest coherent flux contributions are rather in the lower wavenumber range, with a decreasing contribution towards higher wavenumbers.
-The forward and backward FTLEs have diminishing coherent flux contributions, which are close to zero for the entire inertial range.
-Thus, it seems that both forward/repelling and backward/attracting regions extract dynamically distinct structures, which have the tendency to collectively inhibit the energy transfer among scales.
-The circularly-shaped structures identified by the Okubo-Weiss criterion also exhibit the same behavior of inhibiting the scale flux.
-These observations contribute to an alternative definition of coherence in the sense that energy within these structures tends to \textit{coherently remain} at their prescribed length scales, instead of being transferred and diluted to other scales.
+The structures detected by the f-FTLEs and b-FTLEs have vanishing coherent flux contributions, which are close to zero for the entire inertial range.
+This is in agreement with both forward- and backward-in-time LCSs, having the tendency to collectively inhibit the energy transfer among scales \citep{KelleyAllshouseOuellette2013}.
+The circularly-shaped structures identified by the OW criterion also exhibit the same behavior of inhibiting the cross-scale flux.
+These observations contribute to an alternative definition of coherence in a turbulence context in the sense that energy within these structures tends to remain rather closely at their given length scales without cascading across scales.